 Algodones is located 7 miles south of Yuma, Arizona off Interstate 8, but you will be crossing the border at Andrade, California in order to access this small Mexican town located in the state of Baja California.
 Open daily from 8 a.m. to 10 p.m., travelers can cross the Andrade border station either on foot or in their car, and parking lots are available for a low fee from Native American tribe members who own lots in the area.

 We recommend you park in the lot on the U.S. side and walk over as it eliminates possible complications of getting your car back into the United States.
 Still, entering Mexico is virtually effortless for American and Canadian citizens—no one checks your ID or inquires about what you are bringing in.
 Just stroll across and voila’ you are in another country!

-What to Expect
+What to Expect in Los Algodones

-The pharmacies have hand written signs touting their prescription prices.
-Staff eagerly beckon you to enter the store.
+The pharmacies have handwritten signs touting their prescription prices and staff members eagerly beckoning you to enter their stores.
 Everyone speaks English and during the day the town is filled with older Canadians and Americans.
 It’s best to look around before you attempt to purchase anything.
-That goes for pharmaceuticals, vanilla, souvenirs or liquor.
-The Algodones shopping area is only four blocks square, remember.
+That goes for pharmaceuticals, vanilla, souvenirs, or liquor.

 There are restrooms just across the border.
 Others are in the restaurants and are, in general, reserved for restaurant patrons.
 The restroom at the El Paraiso restaurant in the courtyard was exceptionally clean.